Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Revised Lens Model

 \subsection{Predicted Galaxy Number Counts}

 G165 remains a powerful lensing cluster, with a 2D projected mass estimate derived from our strong lensing model of $M_{600 kpc}\,=\,(2.36\pm0.23)\times$\,$10^{14}M_{\odot}$, and a $z$\,=\,9 Einstein radius of $\theta_{E}$\,$\approx$\,15.3$^{\prime\prime}$ that is comparable in strength to HFF cluster Abell 2744.
-We apply our revised model here in order to make predictions for the galaxy number counts extending to higher redshifts.
-Figure \ref{fig:z9} shows the cumulative number counts of lensed galaxies observed within a 5 $\text{arcmin}^2$ FOV centered on G165 as a function of magnitude.
+We apply our revised model here in order to make predictions for the galaxy number counts extending to higher redshifts. {This serves to place a check on the recovered photometric redshifts, as well as characterize the lensing strength implied by the model.} Figure \ref{fig:z9} shows the cumulative number counts of lensed galaxies observed within a 5 $\text{arcmin}^2$ FOV centered on G165 as a function of magnitude.
 We opt for the \cite{Mason2015} luminosity function to represent the blank field because it can accommodate a wide range of redshifts, as indicated.
 One result is that the lensed source counts do not win out over the field galaxy counts at all redshifts and limiting magnitudes.
 Even so, the number of lensed galaxies gains over the number of field galaxies with increasing mean redshift.
 This is because the faint end of the luminosity function flattens with increasing redshift, such that the loss of sources by field dilation is compensated for by the detection of sources which rise up above the apparent limiting magnitude.